Sentience-AI/sentience-fw-v1/README.md

 ## Overview

 The Sentience Framework enables developers to create and manage intelligent agents through a command-line interface.
-This open-source solution integrates with the OnChainBrain API, facilitating seamless interaction with your deployed AI agents.
+This open-source solution integrates with the Sentience API, facilitating seamless interaction with your deployed AI agents.

 ## ✨ Core Features